adtork/Jeremy-Azure-lab/Cisco-Embedded-Packet-Capture/readme.md

 # Cisco Embedded Packet Capture
 This lab demonstrates Embedded Packet Capture on IOS/XE.
 EPC allows you to capture data plane packets.
 The below lab build a test environment in Azure and demonstrates how to capture all traffic going to/through the Catalyst 8000v and how to limit the capture based on an ACL.
-This lab is based on 17.9.2a code.
+This lab is based on 17.9.2a code and all Azure configurations are done with Azure CLI.

 # Topology
 ![alt text](https://github.com/jwrightazure/lab/blob/master/Cisco-Embedded-Packet-Capture/embedded-packet-capture.drawio.png)